Sumez/Brewmaster/docs/README.md

 # What is Brewmaster?
 ### Great for beginners
 Assembly programming can sound like a scary ordeal to a lot of people.
 Not just because the word itself gives an impression of something both complex, archaic and geeky, but also because a lot of the documentation and terminology surrounding it can feel very obtuse to anyone not already involved in it.
 The truth is that the 6502-style assembly language that the NES and SNES use is extremely simple, and although it is very versatile, it is also quick to learn and get started with.
 For people starting out, Brewmaster provides an easy setup that will get you immediately started on creating your first NES or SNES game using assembly code.
 Simply import one of the pre-made templates and build it immediately.
-No dependencies, and no installation necessary.
+No obscure dependencies, and no installation necessary.
 Just run the program and you're set.
 ### Perfect for seasoned programmers
 The primary philosophy behind Brewmaster is that it shouldn't just do the job - but that it should feel comfortable and intuitive to work with, as one would expect of a modern Windows program.
 If you are already used to creating your own assembly programs, and running an emulator to debug your code, Brewmaster should only make this process even more convenient.
 Simply import your existing project and build it to run it immediately in the built-in emulator, stepping through the code as you write it!
 Debugging a console game has never been easier.
 Brewmaster is full of little tools here and there that will hopefully help speed up both the programming, data conversion, and debugging processes.
-And if you are missing anything, feel free to add to the issue tracker on GitHub, or contact me directly!
+And if you are missing anything, feel free to add to the [issue tracker](https://github.com/Sumez/Brewmaster/issues) on GitHub, or contact me directly!

 *- Sumez*